 The National Library Symbol is available in a number of formats, and is free for all to download and use.

 The original National Library Symbol design used a blue (specifically PMS #285) background with an opaque white silhouette.
-However, many variations of the design using different colors are available.
+However, many variations of the design using different colors can be created with graphics programs.